mosb7/test.mosb7.github.io/about.md

 So is the target of the Jekyll theme Scaffold.
 It doesn't need to be modern, powerful, colorful, or beautiful; It just needs to be **simple**, **proper**, **naked**, and **neat**.

 Scaffold is empirical.
 Standing on it, you -- the blogger -- can build a great building based on your words.

+---

+More information about this theme can be found in the [official repository](https://github.com/sziv2p/jekyll-theme-scaffold).